 18. Home Office Equipment Storage Space

 Even workers at supposedly paperless home offices may have some paper documents, writing supplies, and other equipment they need to store.
-If you think you may need to store a few loose items or physical documents, you will want a file cabinet, desk drawers, or shelving to complete your home office furnishings.
+If you think you may need to store a few loose items or physical documents, you will want a small filing cabinet, desk drawers, or shelving to complete your home office furnishings.
+Office bookcases, single door cabinets, or storage cubbies are also great options to store important information and supplies.
 For highly sensitive and important documents, you may want a fire-resistant safe or at least a cabinet with locking drawers.

 19. Productivity App